 Doing laundry on vacation isn't difficult, and it allows you to pack more lightly--and not have to deal with dirty laundry when you get home!
 If you’re not staying at a place with laundry facilities, then before you leave, locate nearby laundromats.
 But if you’re roughing it in the great outdoors, or doing a family road trip, get ready for “wash anywhere” situations (like when you’re on the open road, not a town in sight, and a fudgesicle mishap occurs).
 Regardless of what your washing situation is, we have all the tools you need for doing laundry on the go.

 Before vacation, put together a kit of on-the-go laundry supplies.
 This will make life easier, and that’s what vacation is all about.

 Pack all of your supplies in a plastic bin that also doubles as a washing basin.

 These are used in washing machines to keep delicate fabrics together, but they also come in handy when hand washing a few items at a time (like when you’re washing in a stream with a current).
 They’re also useful for washing and storing dishes on a camping trip.

 Campers prefer line drying, because it allows more space for larger items, like sleeping bags and towels.

 It’s helpful to have a place to store dirty laundry on your trip until you can wash it.
 And, if you’re folding laundry, say, outside on a picnic bench, a basket is handy for clean storage and easier transporting.
-If you’re just going to wait until you get home, then a plastic grocery bag or trash bag would work well.
+If you’re just going to wait until you get home, then a reusable grocery bag or laundry bag would work well.